Snowiiii/vulkan-rs/README.md

 Many code snippets come from my Engine: https://github.com/ventengine/Vent-Engine/

 # Examples
+In all examples the Ash crate is used for Vulkan bindings, winit is used for Windowing

 ### [Triangle](./examples/triangle/)
 A Basic colored Triangle using a Vertex and Fragment Shader